Estimating Causal Moderation Effects with Randomized Treatments and Non-Randomized Moderators: Identification and the Parallel Estimation Framework

-While presenting the estimand in this form is a simple mathematical re-expression, seeing it specifically in this form points to an opportunity for practical estimation of the estimand that is not immediately obvious.
-More specifically, whereas researchers would typically think to approach the task of estimating moderation effects by subsetting the units by moderator level, instead the units must be subsetted by treatment level, and covariate-adjustment estimation strategies can then be applied in parallel and separately for the treated units and control units to estimate $E[Y_i(t,1)- Y_i(t,0)]$ for $t=0,1$.
-In other words,
+While this may seem a simple mathematical re-expression, seeing the estimand explicitly in this form is valuable and informative for several reasons.
+First, it points to an initially non-obvious opportunity for estimation in a manner that is highly accessible to applied researchers.
+Specifically, it highlights that researchers can simply subset their data by treatment level and then proceed to apply covariate-adjustment estimation strategies separately to the treated units' data and control units' data.
+That is,

 can be estimated separately for $T_i=0$ and $T_i=1$ by a covariate-adjustment estimator of the researcher's choice.
-Notably, a variety of straightforward and widely used methods for performing this estimation already exist, such as regression and matching.
-In other words, this is equivalent to holding $T$ constant and then estimating the effect of $S$ on $Y$ as one normally would in an observational study.
-Provided that the estimates of the effect of $S$ on $Y$ within each subset are unbiased and/or consistent, then their difference will constitute an unbiased and/or consistent estimate of the ATME, given the linearity of expectation and convergence in probability.
+This is equivalent to holding $T$ constant and then estimating the causal effect of $S$ on $Y$ as one normally would in an observational study.
+A variety of straightforward and widely used methods for performing this estimation already exist, such as regression, matching, and propensity score weighting.
+As a result, applied researchers can easily adapt the tools they are already familiar with and prefer using.
+The simple difference between the two subsetted estimates then constitutes an estimate of the ATME.
+While estimation of the ATME in this manner is not strictly necessary, it provides a highly accessible and flexible approach, which will be referred to as the ``parallel estimation framework."